nushell/nushell.github.io/contributor-book/shells.md

 **Limitations**

 There are some limitations of the filesystem shell in its current state of development.
-One such limitation is that you can not easily add multiple new paths to the ring buffer at a time (for example: `enter $it`), as each new addition to the ring buffer will change the current directory.
+One such limitation is that you cannot easily add multiple new paths to the ring buffer at a time (for example: `enter $it`), as each new addition to the ring buffer will change the current directory.
 This limitation is not inherent in the design of the ring buffer and a future design may wish to separate `enter` from the changing of the current working directory.

 ## Value Shell